Independent Review of Risk Management Framework

 Training and Capacity Building

-Our AI Compliance SMEs will help with design and roll-out training programs for employees on legal and ethical aspects of AI as per the AI Act to foster organization-wide understanding and best practices in AI usage.
+Our SME’s in Artificial Intelligence Compliance advises or devises training programs for employees on legal and ethical aspects of AI that complies with the requirements of the AI Act, encourages a good level of understanding across the organization, and ensures best practices in AI use.

 6